 What is an Industrial Blower?

-Industrial blowers are highly technical devices that are designed to produce a high pressure than a fan, typically at a ratio of 1.11 to 1.2, which places them somewhere between a fan and a compressor.
+Industrial blowers are highly technical devices that are designed to produce a higher pressure than a fan, typically at a ratio of 1.11 to 1.2, which places them somewhere between a fan and a compressor.
 Industrial fans and blowers are used in a variety of industries for various applications.

 Industrial blowers and fans are essential in any form of production and manufacturing operations to help increase airflow and create positive air pressure.
 They are commonly found to be used in pneumatic conveying processes to help move bulk material from one place to another.
-For more information on this application, please read our Pneumatic Conveying Guide: What is Pneumatic Conveying & How Does it Work?.
+For more information on this application, please read our Pneumatic Conveying Guide: What is Pneumatic Conveying & How Does it Work?

 How Do Industrial Blowers Work?